EC528-Fall-2023/API-Observability/README.md

 - Begin wireframing the frontend UI components.
 - Plan for user testing sessions.

+#### Frontend and Backend Connectivity
+- Connect frontend UI to gRPC and REST APIs
+- Allow frontend to access Google Sheets API through gRPC and Rest

 #### Establish Desired Metrics and API Integration with Prometheus
 - Define the key performance metrics.
 - Begin implementing API endpoints to integrate with Prometheus.